jupyterlab/jupyterlab/README.md

 pip install jupyterlab
 ```

-For all methods of installation, if you are using a version of Jupyter Notebook earlier than 5.3, then you must also run the following command
+Note: For all methods of installation, if you are using a version of Jupyter Notebook earlier than 5.3, then you must also run the following command
 after installation to enable the JupyterLab server extension:

 ```bash